The Value of an Agile Network Edge

 - Greater reliability.
 The amount of data that networks can transmit at one time is limited.
 For locations with subpar internet connectivity, being able to store and process data at the edge improves reliability when the cloud connection is disrupted.

 - Enhanced security features.
-With proper implementation, an edge computing solution may help increase data security by limiting the transmission of data over the internet.
+An edge computing solution may help increase data security by limiting the transmission of data over the internet.
 In healthcare, for example, there may even be local or regional requirements to limit the storage or transmission of personal data.

 - Agility and scalability.
-With the ability to strategically distribute computing across the network, companies can ensure applications settle in the place of highest value and make the best use of their resources.
-This opens up a range of opportunities, from easily delivering new services and shifting service delivery between localized markets, to effortlessly expanding capacity without the need to open a new data center.
+With the ability to distribute computing strategically across the network, companies can ensure applications settle in the place of highest value and make the best use of their resources.
+This opens up a range of opportunities such as establishing new services, targeting service delivery between localized markets, or expanding capacity without the need to open a new data center.

 Considerations for the Network Edge

-The network edge sits within your network just outside the network core and includes converging locations such as regional data centers, next generation central offices (NGCOs), fixed wireline access points, wireless access base stations, and radio access networks (RANs).
-It can also include on-premises locations, such as universal customer premises equipment (vCPE) devices where multiple workloads such as software-defined wide area network (SD-WAN) and enterprise applications can be hosted in a single edge-computing device.
+The network edge sits within your network just outside the network core.
+It includes converging locations such as regional data centers, next generation central offices (NGCOs), fixed wireline access points, wireless access base stations, and radio access networks (RANs).
+The network edge can also include on-premises locations, such as universal customer premises equipment (uCPE) devices where multiple workloads such as software-defined wide area network (SD-WAN) and enterprise applications can be hosted in a single edge-computing device.

-Transformation of the network edge is about system optimization and increased control over traffic management, eventually to the point where you have control over how and where to process and transmit data at the data-packet level based on its value.
+Transformation of the network edge is about system optimization and enabling increased control over traffic management including over how and where to process and transmit data at the data-packet level.

 Service providers have already adopted software-defined networking (SDN) and network functions virtualization (NFV) to bring flexibility into their networks, but this approach can be extended further.
 Adopting cloud-like management practices and implementing a software-defined edge can bring increased operational agility and resource efficiency.

-Combining regional fixed and mobile network functions into a new central office, deploying private wireless networks, or ensuring secure multi-cloud enterprise vCPE solutions will take a careful balance of performance and agility for cloud-native delivery of rigorous edge services.
+Combining regional fixed and mobile network functions into a new central office, deploying private wireless networks, or ensuring secure enterprise universal customer premises equipment (uCPE) solutions will take a careful balance of performance and agility.

 Service providers and industries are taking advantage of Intel® technology and expertise for network edge deployments.
 Intel helps bring together the products, ecosystem, and expertise to accelerate commercial solutions at the edge.